-The top priority needs to be addressed with CDBG funds are public works, community facilities, and housing (53%, 20%, and 25%, respectively).
+The top priority needs to be addressed with CDBG funds are public works, community facilities, housing and microenterprise assistance (53%, 20%, and 25%, and 2%, respectively).
 Priority of need was based on responses and information received through public outreach and consultation with advocacy groups, non-profit partners, and topical research.
 Details about CDBG allocation priorities can be found in the Appendix as an attachment.